fomichev/pycryptobox/README.md

 * One-click login for sites without authenticity tokens (read more below)
 * More-than-one-click login for sites with authenticity tokens (that still saves you from manually copy-pasting your passwords)
 * Really small amount of code.
-You can get through it probably within a hour or two (to feel good that your data is safe)
+You can get through it probably within an hour or two (to ensure that your data is safe)
-* Works on every platform where you have browser (everywhere)
+* Works on every platform with modern browser (everywhere)

 Guts
 ----